mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 I could have slept a bit more as I was late getting to bed last night.

-My energy was low today and I procrastinated getting out the door for the run. going out in the rain to do the run.
+My energy was low today and I procrastinated getting out the door for the run.

 For calories, I mixed a 60g of lemonade into a 500ml bottle; this concentration was sweet.

 I walked for the first few minutes before hitting the start button on the watch.
 I first thought the procrastination may have been because of the rain but my thoughts while walking were about my father and I was having a moment of missing him.
 I took my time and when I was ready to get the workout started, that's when I started.

 I rode the trainer to close out the day.
 Light spinning while I watched an old CBC Sports video of _2012 Subaru Ironman Canada_ (the last one on the Penticton course).
 I'll probably watch that video again.